AI in the Job Market: Which Professions in Austria Are Changing the Most Right Now

 • Data-driven instead of speculative: All employment and income data come from official sources (Eurostat, Statistics Austria OGD) and are fully reproducible.

-• Transformation, not elimination: High AI exposure means a change in working methods – not necessarily fewer jobs.
+• Transformation, not elimination: High AI impact means a change in working methods – not necessarily fewer jobs.
 Elasticity of demand and societal factors play a central role.

 • Open-source: Source code, data pipeline, and integrity checks are publicly available on GitHub – to fork, extend, and further develop.